timewave-computer/valence-services/contracts/services-manager/README.md

 `ValenceServices` is the name of the service you would like to register to, ex: `"rebalancer"`

-`data` - base64 encoded data the service expects upon resgitering to it, some services might not require any data so its optional for those services.
+`data` - base64 encoded data the service expects upon registering to it, some services might not require any data so its optional for those services.

 Example: